emugel/tink_concurrent/README.md

 In those cases the library will actually tell you explicitly that `concurrent` is required (instead of the compiler complaining that a class or method is not found).

-Support for `-D concurrent` exists on neko, java and cpp.
+Support for `-D concurrent` exists on neko, java, cpp and hl.
 On all other targets you will get compiler errors.

 ## Handling the differences introduced with `-D concurrent`